Terradue/doc-developer-sandbox/source/start/sandbox.rst

 - You completed successfully the guide *Importing the Terradue's SSL Certificate* :doc:`certificate`,
 - You receveid an email from support@terradue.com where the subject contains "First connection",
-- You have the <username> and the <sandboxhost> information, provided by the "First connection" e-mail.
+- You have the <sandbox_user> and the <sandbox_host> information, provided by the "First connection" e-mail.

 Download the Certificate in PEM format
 --------------------------------------